KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 //Then we start the call client providing the "user alias" of the user selected.
 [BandyerSDK.instance.callClient start:@"SELECTED USER ID"];
 ```
-Yuor class responsible of starting the client has the possibility to become an observer of the [BCXCallClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClient.html) lifecycle, implementing the [BCXCallClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClientObserver.html).
+Yuor class responsible of starting the client has the possibility to become an observer of the [BCXCallClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClient.html) life cycle, implementing the [BCXCallClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClientObserver.html).
 Once the `callClientDidStart` callback is fired, you can start to interact with our system.

 ### Make a Call

 In order to make a call, we provide you a custom `UIWindow`: the [CallWindow](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/CallWindow.html).

 Inside the `ContactsViewController` class you can find some code snippet on how to manage initialization of a CallWindow instance.
 Please make sure to have only one instance of CallWindow in memory at a time, otherwise an exception will be thrown.
-This rule is desingned in a way that your view controllers can share the same ongoing call.
+This rule is designed in a way that your view controllers can share the same ongoing call.

 ```objective-c
 //Please remember to reference the call window only once in order to avoid the reset of BDKCallViewController.